4 Amazing Ways to Store Weed to Keep It Fresh

 What to Do for proper Cannabis Storage:

-Now that we have warned and berated you about the things you are probably doing wrong (and, if we’re honest, we have all done these things), here is how cannabis storage should look to properly store your favorite cannabis strains:
+Now that we have warned and berated you about the things you are probably doing wrong (and, if we’re honest, we have all done these things), here is how keep cannabis storage should look to properly store your favorite cannabis strains:

-1) Mason jars or glass preserving jars are the easiest, most economical way to store up your marijuana!
+1) Mason jars or glass preserving jars are the easiest, most economical way to keep cannabis storage for your marijuana!
 There are several benefits to storing your pot buds in a sealed glass jar – they have rubber seals and so are airtight and superbly smell-proof (a little discretion can go a long way, especially if you live in an apartment building like we do).
 Glass Mason type jars also don’t stop the curing process, so your buds may actually continue to cure and thus increase in potency over time!
 Also, airtight glass jars won’t affect the natural smell or the taste of your weed stash, whereas plastics, metals and even some types of wood might!
 Additional benefits of glass preserving jars are that they won’t cause trichomes to break off due to static, like plastic bags notoriously tend to, and your snug little smoke stash should last for up to a couple of years, without losing potency, especially if your ganja jars are kept in a cool, dark place where humidity levels are monitored.

 Before we go on, here is a video of a man using your average mason jar to cure and store some beautiful flower: